ohmydevops/nekoray-installer/README.md

 ---

 ## 📡 3.
-Hotspot Routing via NekoRay
+WiFi Hotspot Routing via NekoRay

 Tunnel all traffic from connected devices through Nekoray using a Wi-Fi hotspot.